EduardoZepeda/coffee-bytes-hugo/content/posts/por-que-deberias-usar-django-framework/index.en.md

 ## The advantages of Django

+Django is a *batteries included* framework, that covers practically all the needs of an interactive website, from protection against the most common attacks such as SQL injection, CSRF, form validation in the backend, caching, i18n, messages and practically offer a solution to all the problems that arise when developing a medium or large website.

 ### Its ORM is simple and wonderful

 Django's ORM abstracts away the need to write SQL queries to create tables and query data.
 It is quite intuitive to use and has almost all the most common queries included in its code.
 From filtering, partitioning, joins and even [advanced Postgres lookups](/en/trigrams-and-advanced-searches-with-django-and-postgres/) functions and migration handling.